woolfg/gassler.org/content/posts/stackoverflowish/postmortem-docker-upgrade/index.md

 ---
-title: "How I brought down my whole Docker Swarm cluster"
+title: "How I brought down my whole Docker cluster"
 date: "2023-03-12"
 slug: docker-swarm-incident-pin-your-versions
 tags: [stackoverflowish,docker,ansible]
 hero: "bradyn-trollip-pxVOztBa6mY-unsplash.jpg"
 summary: "This is a story about the struggles of adding a single iptables rule to ansible, which led to a night of insomnia and a series of incorrect assumptions about the root cause.
-While it's uncommon to create a post mortem for a hobby cluster, I hope that sharing my experience will help others avoid making similar mistakes.
+While it's uncommon to create a post mortem for a side-project cluster, I hope that sharing my experience will help others avoid making similar mistakes.
 I've also included all log and error messages in case you encounter similar issues."
 credits: ["Hero picture by [@bradyn](https://unsplash.com/@bradyn)"]
 ---

 ## Post mortem

 This is a story about the struggles of adding a single iptables rule to ansible, which led to a night of insomnia and a series of incorrect assumptions about the root cause.
-While it's uncommon to create a post mortem for a hobby cluster, I hope that sharing my experience will help others avoid making similar mistakes.
+While it's uncommon to create a post mortem for a side-project cluster, I hope that sharing my experience will help others avoid making similar mistakes.
 I've also included all log and error messages in case you encounter similar issues.

 *Spoiler: The main issue
 was an upgrade of docker to version 23.0.1 on Debian 10 buster that was done automatically by my